slartibardfast/dxfpscap/README.md

 requires at least a pentium pro for accurate timing API to function

+it is also completely agnostic about VSYNC, frame limit will align if it is enabled.

 for updates or to request different frame rate caps please go to the github:

 https://github.com/slartibardfast/dxfpscap